kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 4. The node drain controller creates an EvictionRequest for the only pod of application W to evict it from a node.
-5. The eviction request controller designates the HPA as the interceptor by updating `.status.activeInterceptorClass`.
+5. The eviction request controller designates the HPA as the interceptor by updating `.status.activeInterceptorName`.
 No action (termination) is taken on the single pod yet.
 6. The HPA controller creates a single surge pod B to compensate for the future loss of availability of pod A. The new pod is created by temporarily scaling up the deployment.
 7. Pod B is scheduled on a new schedulable node that is not under the node drain.